cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 - The signature of our function clearly states that it might fail
 - The error if it happens needs to be dealt with explicitly by the caller
 - Everything happens in deterministic time with no RTTI overhead
-- World for functions returning `void` too
+- Works for functions returning `void` too

 Using it is also quite neat: